browserengineering/book/book/invalidation.md

 HTML parser for the certain test cases yielding[^parser-yield] more often, triggering different and incorrect rendering paths.

-Real browsers also make very agressive use of assertions like those I added in this chapter.
+Real browsers also make very aggressive use of assertions like those I added in this chapter.
 To avoid slowing down the browser for users, non-essential assertions are "compiled out" in what's usually called the *release build*, but left in for the *debug build*.
 The debug build